 In the case where $f$ is constant, we obtain the following:

 \begin{theorem} Let $k\ge1$ be an integer and $\(M,g\)$ be a smooth, closed Riemannian manifold of dimension $n\ge 2k+1$.
-Assume that the operator $P_{2k}$ is coercive and its Green's function is positive.
+Assume that $Y_{2k}>0$ and its Green's function is positive.
 Assume moreover that if $2k+1\le n\le 2k+3$ or $\(M,g\)$ is locally conformally flat, then $m\(\xi\)>0$ for some point $\xi\in M$.
 Then there exists a conformal metric to $g$ with constant $Q$-curvature of order $2k$. \end{theorem}

-Remark that Theorem~\ref{Th2} is a direct consequence of Theorem~\ref{Th1} in the case where $\(M,g\)$ is not locally conformally flat of dimension $n\ge2k+4$.
+Notice that Theorem~\ref{Th2} is a direct consequence of Theorem~\ref{Th1} in the case where $\(M,g\)$ is not locally conformally flat of dimension $n\ge2k+4$.
 A more general result about the locally conformally flat case will be stated in Section~\ref{Sec3}.

 When $\(M,g\)$ is Einstein, Fefferman and Graham~\cite{FefGra2}*{Proposition~7.9} (see also Gover~\cite{Gov} for a proof based on tractors) established the formula